Bayesian optimisation for fast approximate inference in state-space models with intractable likelihoods: Estimating

-In this section, we discuss how to estimate the log-posterior that is required for carrying out Step~(i) of GPO-SMC-ABC.
-Remember that the main difficulty is that the log-posterior is intractable but is can be estimated using a family of methods known as particle filters.
-We focus on a specific version of this procedure which is known as the bootstrap particle filter (bPF).
+In this section, we discuss how to estimate the log-posterior that is required for carrying out Step~(i) of \textsc{gsa}.
+This is done by making use of the (bootstrap) particle filter from which we can obtain an estimate of the \textit{marginal filtering distribution} $p_{\theta}(x_{t}|y_{1:t})$ by